JekeelShah2002/Attendance-Management-System/README.md

 # Attendance Management System

-A tool that helps you keep the :closed_book: (record) of students that are present in the class without any effort.
-Of course it uses the latest facial recognition technique.
+A tool that helps you keep the :closed_book: (record) of students that are present in the class without any effort using Facial Recognition Technology.
 > NOTE : still under development.

 ## languages and technology that are used in Attendant